chainloop-dev/docs/docs/getting-started/installation.md

 Chainloop is comprised of two main components

-- A Control Plane that acts as single source of truth and management console.
+- A Server Side Component (Control Plane + Artifact Storage Proxy) that acts as single source of truth and management console.
 - A Command Line Interface (CLI) used to both a) operate on the control plane and b) run the attestation process on your CI/CD

 <Image img={require("./chainloop-parts.png")} className="light-mode-only" />